mentalmove/BigNumbers/README.md

 &nbsp;
 &nbsp;
 #### Multiplication
-Should be name 'multiplicate_by()' from a semantic point of view but leaves the original untouched.
+Should be named 'multiplicate_by()' from a semantic point of view but leaves the original untouched.
-Should be used with only one argument.
+Is intended to be used with only one argument.
 Result will always have the correct (i.e. increased) byte length.
 ```
 // Multiplicates the repective BigNumber with another BigNumber